lbl-srg/soep/doc/design/source/useCases.rst

 ---------------------------  ---------------------------------------------------
 1                            The ruby script is invoked.
 ---------------------------  ---------------------------------------------------
-2                            A JSON file that lists all components that are
-                             lighting power densities is being red,
-                             and a code snippet that
-                             shows how to change the lighting power density parameter or the data record that contains the lighting power density is returned.
+2                            The instance AST is obtained.
 ---------------------------  ---------------------------------------------------
 3                            The script searches for all model instances that
+                             are thermal zones, and within them, it searches for all lighting power densities.
-                             are lighting power densities, and returns two lists of model names, one list (``l1``) containing only the parameters (or records) that are not final, and one list (``l2``) that contains the parameters
+                             It returns two lists
+                             of model names, one list (``l1``) containing only the parameters (or records) that are not final, and one list (``l2``) that contains the parameters